 Students may refer to this link for the cost of the insurance per semester, as well as the coverage effective date, based on their program: https://www.uhcsr.com/unmc.

 NOTE: Waivers can be completed approximately 14 days before the start of the semester’s classes but MUST BE FILED by the deadline of 14 days following the first day of classes.
-And please note that students who have an approved fall semester waiver do not need to file another waiver for the following spring semester.
+And please note that students who had an approved waiver for the Fall term do not need to submit a waiver for the Spring term.